 - Increased Int is a nice thing for a Healer.

 - Blood Elf

 - Arcane Torrent silences all enemies within 8 yards and returns a small amount of your mana, which has some use.
-This is probably the only generally useful Holy Paladin racial ability.

 - Blood Elves are also good with Enchanting.